Crown-Commercial-Service/ccs-migration-alpha-tools/modules/run-service-container-one-off-command/README.md

 1. The ARN of the ECS Cluster in which to run
 2. An `aws_ecs_service` resource - the service as which to act.

 The command is exercised by [a Python script](../../scripts/run_service_container_one_off_command/run_command.py) and for details of the operation and arguemnts etc you should inspect that.
-In summary however, this script requires

 This module also creates IAM policies to enable a standard user to operate the command, and an IAM group into which you may add users to gain the permissions needed.